lee-man/movenet-pytorch/README.md

 The webcam demo uses OpenCV to capture images from a connected webcam.
 The result is overlayed with the keypoints and skeletons and rendered to the screen.
 The default args for the webcam_demo assume device_id=0 for the camera and that 1280x720 resolution is possible.

-### Credits

-The original model, weights, code, etc. was created by Google and can be found at https://github.com/tensorflow/tfjs-models/tree/master/posenet

-This port and my work is in no way related to Google.

-The Python conversion code that started me on my way was adapted from the CoreML port at https://github.com/infocom-tpo/PoseNet-CoreML

-### TODO (someday, maybe)
-* More stringent verification of correctness against the original implementation
-* Performance improvements (especially edge loops in 'decode.py')
-* OpenGL rendering/drawing
-* Comment interfaces, tensor dimensions, etc
-* Implement batch inference for image_demo
-* Create a training routine and add models with more advanced CNN backbones